Tyrrrz/LtGt/Readme.md

 [![Downloads](https://img.shields.io/nuget/dt/LtGt.svg)](https://nuget.org/packages/LtGt)
 [![Donate](https://img.shields.io/badge/donate-$$$-purple.svg)](https://tyrrrz.me/donate)

 LtGt is a minimalistic library for working with HTML.
 It can parse any HTML5-compliant code into an object model which you can use to traverse nodes or locate specific elements.
 The library establishes itself as a foundation that you can build upon, and comes with a lot of extension methods that can help navigate the DOM easily.
-It also supports HTML rendering, so you can turn any HTML object tree to code.

-_Currently, the object model in LtGt is immutable so it cannot be used to manipulate DOM directly._
+_Note: This project mostly serves an educational purpose.
+For real-life performance-critical applications I recommend using [AngleSharp](https://github.com/AngleSharp/AngleSharp) instead._

 ## Download